-- 1. Housing policy to encourage citizen responsibility - 2.
-Neighbourhood justice panels - 3.
-Community coaches scheme (with a focus on those at risk of offending) - 4.
-Conditional cautions - 5.
+- 1. Neighbourhood justice panels - 2.
+Community coaches scheme (with a focus on those at risk of offending) - 3.
+Conditional cautions - 4.
 Enhanced integrated offender management.

 The initiatives selected provide credible and feasible opportunities to improve community safety in Barnet and respond to the top priorities of the Safer Communities Partnership.
 They are also largely new to the Borough, have the support of partners and can be tested iteratively at low cost and low risk.
 They provide coverage across the justice continuum and will together increase community visibility of crime prevention action, enhance levels of victim satisfaction and promote community participation in addressing key local issues.